 IRS TAX AMNESTY AFTER TRUMP REFORM – SEPARATING FACT FROM FICTION

-The Tax Cuts and Jobs Act (“TCJA”) has undoubtedly brought many significant changes to the U.S. tax system – changes that will be felt by many U.S. expats starting with this year’s filing season.
-Because the TCJA has changed the Tax Code in so many areas, it’s important to understand how the new laws will affect U.S. expats living abroad
+The Tax Cuts and Jobs Act (“TCJA”), encated at the end of 2017, undoubtedly brought many significant changes to the U.S. tax system.
+Because the TCJA changed the Tax Code in so many areas, it’s important to understand how its provisions affect U.S. expats living abroad

 In this blog, we tackle this issue from the perspective of the expat looking for a viable solution after failing to file past tax returns and/or FBARs.
 We separate fact from fiction with respect to the IRS’s sanctioned tax amnesty programs moving forward.